-The result shown on the Summary screen takes into account the calibration of the RAD8, the size of the sample vial and the total volume of the closed air loop, as set up.
-It is important that the setup be as specified above, using the tubing and a Small Drying Tube, as provided.
+The radon content of the water, at the time of the analysis, is the mean value shown in the printout.
+This value takes into account the calibration of the RAD7, the size of the sample vial and the total volume of the closed air loop, as set up.
+It is important that the setup be as specified above, using the tubing and a small drying tube, as provided.
 Deviations from the standard setup may cause errors in the result.